Academic Unit Reviews

 Response and Implementation

-On receipt of the report the members of the unit will meet in committee for discussion.
-The Dean and the unit head will then meet with CCAM to review the report.
-Based on the report, comments received from CCAM and any University planning and priority documents, the unit will then prepare a response.
+On receipt of the report, the members of the unit will meet in committee for discussion.
+The unit will prepare a response to the review report.
 The response will address the issues raised and clearly outline priorities and future directions and initiatives for the unit over the next three to five years.
-As such it should be prepared in close partnership with the Dean.
-The response will be transmitted to CCAM which will comment on it.
-The response and any comments from CCAM will inform the faculty’s long-term planning.
-The Provost may also provide a written response to the report from the unit.
+As such it should be prepared in close partnership with the Dean/equivalent.
+The unit's response will be submitted to the Provost's Office and CCAM, CCAM will offer comments on the unit's response.
+The response and any comments from CCAM will inform the unit’s long-term planning.
+The Provost may also provide a separate written response to the unit.